View MapView Map

 The station is 500m north of the town centre, so make your way down to Main Street, stopping for a coffee in Bitesize Bakery or a browse in Midleton Books, before heading for the biggest draw in town.

-Get a taste of the good stuff at the Jameson Distillery.
+Get a taste of the good stuff at the Midleton Distillery Experience.

 If you feel like stretching your legs, walk a kilometre past the rows of cute houses to the Choctaw Native American Monument on the edge of town.
 This sculpture of giant steel eagle feathers, known as 'Kindred Spirits,' commemorates a donation made by the Choctaw people to Ireland in 1847 to provide aid during the Famine.